 FEVER and AGUE.
-For this scourge of the wes tern country these medicines will be found a safe, speedy, and certain remedy.
-Other medicines leave the system subject to a return of the disease-a cure by these medicines is permanent.- TRY THEM, BE SATISFIED, AND BE CURED.
+For this scourge of the western country these medicines will be found a safe, speedy, and certain remedy.
+Other medicines leave the system subject to a return of the disease-a cure by these medicines is permanent- TRY THEM, BE SATISFIED, AND BE CURED.

-FOULNESS of COMPLEXION, GENERAL DEBILITY.
-GOUT, GIDDINESS, GRAVEL HEADACHES, of every bind, INWARD FEVER, INFLAMMATORY RHEUMA-TISM, IMPURE BLOOD, JAUNDICE, LOSS of APPE-
+FOULNESS of COMPLEXION.
+GENERAL DEBILITY GOUT, GIDDINESS, GRAVEL HEADACHES, of every kind, INWARD FEVER, INFLAMMATORY RHEUMA-TISM, IMPURE BLOOD, JAUNDICE, LOSS of APPE-

-LIVER COMPLAINTS,

-MERCURIAL DISEASES .-Never fails to eradicate entirely all the effects of Meroury infi-NIGHT SWEATS, NERVOUL DEBILITY, NERVOUS COMPLAINTS of all kinds, OliGANIC AFFECTIONS, PALPITATION of the HEART, PAINTER'S CHOLIC, PILES.
-The original proprietor of these medicines was cured of Piles of 35 years standing by the use of these Life

-PAINS in the head, side, buck, limbs, joints and organs.
+LIVER COMPLAINTS, MERCURIAL DISEASES.
+Never fails to eradicate entirely all the effects of Mercury infanitely sooner than the most powerful reparation of Sarsapardia.

+NIGHT SWEATS, NERVOUS DEBILITY, NERVOUS PALPITATION of the HEART, PAINTER'S CHOLIC,

+PILES.
+The original proprietor of these medicines was cured of Piles of 35 years standing by the use of these Life PAINS in the head, side, buck, limbs, joints and organs.
+RHEUMATISM.
+These afflicted with this terrible disease, will be sure of relief by the Life Medicines.

-R H E U M A T I S M. These afflicted with this terrible disease, will be sure of relief by the Life Medicines.
-RUSH of BLOOD to the HEAD, SCURFY.
+RUSH of BLOOD to the HEAD, SCURTY.

-SALTRHEUM, SWELLINGS SCROFULA, OR KING'S EVIL, in its worst forms, ULCERS, of every description.
-WORMS, of all kinds, are effectually expelled by edicines.
-Parents will do well to administer them when ever their existence is suspected.
-Relief will be certain.
-THE LIFE PILLS AND PHENIX BITTERS PURIFY THE BLOOD, tition in the estimation of every patient.
-The genuine of these medicines are now put up in white wrappers and labels, together with a pamphlet, called "Moffat's Good Samaritan," containing the directions, &c, on which is a drawing of Broadway from Wall street to our Office, by which strangers visiting the city can very easily find us.
-The wrappers and Samaritans are copyrighted. therefore those who procure them with white wrappers can be assured that they are genuine.
-Be careful, and do not buy those with pellow wrappers; but if you do, be satisfied that they come direct from us, or dont touch them.
+SCROFULA, OR KING'S EVIL, in its .
+ULGERS, of every description WORMS, of all kinds, are effectually expelled by ever their existence is suspected.
+Relief will be certain

+THE LIFE PILLS AND PHENIX BITTERS PURIFY THE BLOOD.

 And thus remove all disease from the system.
-A single trial will place the LIFE PILLS and PHCENIX BITTERS beyond the reach of compe-
+A single trial will place the LIFE PILLS and PHENIX BITTERS beyond the reach of compctition in the estimation of every patient.